Register your overseas travel and/or residential details here.

 Political tensions can arise with little notice and we recommend that New Zealanders avoid demonstrations and large gatherings as they could lead to civil unrest and turn violent suddenly.
 New Zealanders are advised to closely monitor the media and other local information sources for information about safety or security risks.

 There are criminal elements within the country, some of whom may have access to firearms.
 Criminal activity (such as theft and burglary) and some acts of violence do occur, especially around Honiara.
 Such activity is usually aligned to alcohol consumption, domestic related disputes and land issues.
-New Zealanders are advised to maintain a sensible level of personal security awareness at all times and avoid travelling late at night and in the early hours of the morning in Honiara.
+There have been incidences of abduction and assault on public buses.
+New Zealanders are advised to maintain a sensible level of personal security awareness at all times, to take particular care when using public transport in Honiara, and avoid travelling late at night and in the early hours of the morning in Honiara.

 General travel advice